-- Agitate– Now you want to quickly drive home your point and agitate the problem. “… Thousands of guys around the world are tired of expensive bills and their attempts to do it themselves are frustrated by cheap tools.
+- Agitate – Now you want to quickly drive home your point and agitate the problem. “… Thousands of guys around the world are tired of expensive bills and their attempts to do it themselves are frustrated by cheap tools.
 “All you want is a working door and a sense of pride at a job well done.”

-- Solve the problem – your audience is now nodding in agreement to your words and you can trot out a solution – “… With the EZ-Drill 2.0 your construction woes powerful, and multi-use don’t ever call another man to fix your problems again.”
+- Solve the problem – your audience is now nodding in agreement with your words and you can trot out a solution – “… With the EZ-Drill 2.0 your construction woes powerful, and multi-use don’t ever call another man to fix your problems again.”